Sign in

 What should worker training include?

-2. Fitting instructions, including how to put on and take off the apparel, if relevant.
+2. Fitting instructions, including how to properly don and doff the apparel.

-3. The importance of using and wearing the apparel as intended.
+3. The importance of using and wearing the apparel correctly.

-6. How to check for wear and tear.
+6. How to inspect for wear and damage.

 • Fact sheet last revised: -12-17